alimohammadi-cbc/weather-check/README.md

 ## How to Deploy an Angular Application to GitHub

-To get more help on github pages deploygo check out the [NPM README](https://www.npmjs.com/package/angular-cli-ghpages).
+Run 'ng deploy --base-href https://alimohammadi-cbc.github.io/weather-check/' to deploy the project.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `ng build --prod --base-href https://alimohammadi-cbc.github.io/weather-check/` for a production build.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests